 The Musician: Art was always a part of me, but somewhat destroyed by a professor in first year university.
 With a BFA specializing in flute performance studies; Concordia University, Montreal, Quebec in 1979, my unique style has evolved throughout 40 years of musical expression.
 I have enjoyed a diverse musical career: soloist, chamber and orchestral musician, church music director, choral composer, accompanist, choir member, studio musician, private teacher of flute, piano and theory.
 In recent years, my composing has turned to secular, modern, emotional writing, though sacred sounds are firmly rooted in chords and melodies.
-My current composing has used electronic sounds.
+My current composing encorporates electronic sounds.

-The Artistry: Art and music are so closely related, in that I strive to create not the exactness of nature or notes, but a mood.
+The Artistry: Art and music are so closely related, in that I strive to create not the exactness of nature or notes, but paint it’s essence.
 I need nature.
-I long to be in the wilderness each summer and the experiences it brings.
+I need to be in the wilderness each summer and the experiences it brings.
 There is time to explore the beauty, the solitude, the thoughts that bubble to the surface as rhythmic strokes of a paddle bring on a mindful state.
-The most recent works on Mylar focus on the human form and the spirit within all of us.
+My most recent work focuses on the human form and the spirit within all of us.

 The Meaning Of Life: As life constantly evolves, so does my art subject.
 I cannot stop this evolution and must embrace the sometimes bold changes.
 I intuitively paint with the myriad of thoughts that form from the memories and magnificence of my time spent in the wilderness.
-Each stroke, colour and layer leads to somewhere haunting, poignant, evocative.
+Each stroke, colour and layer leads the viewer to somewhere haunting, poignant, evocative or simple beauty.
 Each asks to stay a while, ponder, wander, to feel the connection to within, for even a moment, before the day catches up once more.
-I compose music in the same way, improvising first, jotting down soundscapes; the feeling in one single note as it floats in the air, or layering melodies to create a very different mood.
+I compose music in the same way, improvising first, jotting down soundscapes; the feeling in one single note as it floats in the air, or layering melodies to create a tapestry for emotion and experience.